-The principal author of these proposed regulations is

-Matthew Lay of the Office of the Associate Chief Counsel

-(Passthroughs and Special Industries).
+The principal author of these regulations is Barbara MacMillan of the Office of the Associate Chief Counsel (Passthroughs and Special Industries).
 However, personnel from other offices of the IRS and the Treasury Department participated in their development.

 List of Subjects in 26 CFR Part 1